JorgePe/randomideas/AirDrums/README.md

 - VMPK
 - Hydrogen

 Yes, linux.
 Yes, geeky.
 But you want your LEGO to do nice things like playing virtual MIDI Air Drums right?
 So you need to embrace The Force.

+## Notes

+Turnsout Hydrogen /the drum engine) accepts keyboard input so VMPK is not needed.
+Will soon add a version of 'airdrum-demo.py' and 'airdrum.py' that forwards directly to Hydrogen without using VMPK as a MIDI gateway.
+This is simpler and faster but VMPK still has the advantage of MIDI
+(so instead of Hydrogen pretty much anything can be used as long as it has a MIDI input).

+Also been trying using the IMU sensor to read which side is facing up when "hitting" the drum.
+This allows more instruments to be played (a request from one of my kids).
+With a little training from the musician each Air Drum can play two different instruments (pointing UP or pointing DOWN when "hitting") at the cost of a few beats per minute.
+Will also add these versions soon.